NayanTagline/DemoApp/README.md

 # DemoApp(Todo App)

-Todo App is just like other todo apps but the difference is this app can track the time of your task.
+This Demo Todo App is just like other todo apps but the difference is this app can track the time of your task.

 # Features
 - Add task